-Taking into account all available information on persistent, bioaccumulative and toxic properties of 1,3,5-trichlorobenzene, it is concluded that 1,3,5-trichlorobenzene is a PBT- substance.
+Taking into account all available information on persistent, bioaccumulative and toxic properties of 1,2,3-trichlorobenzene, it is concluded that 1,2,3-trichlorobenzene is a PBT-substance and needs to be controlled as such.
 The substance is considered to fulfil the P criterion, and also the vP-criterion.
 In addition to that, also the B criterion is fulfilled.
-In case that lipid normalization is performed, 1,3,5-trichlorobenzene still meets the B criterion of Annex XIII.
-When focusing on data with higher reliability, 1,3,5-trichlorobenzene would not clearly fulfil the B criterion.
-However, if doing so the maximum BCF will still be close to the B criterion of Annex XIII.
-Although 1,3,5-trichlorobenzene is highly toxic for aquatic organisms tested on the long-term, it does not formally meet the T-criterion.
+In case that lipid normalization to 5% is performed, 1,2,3-trichlorobenzene would not clearly fulfil the B criterion.
+However, if doing so the maximum BCF will still be close to the B criterium of Annex XIII.
+Although 1,2,3-trichlorobenzene is highly toxic for aquatic organisms tested on the long-term, it does not formally meet the T-criterion.
 The overall conclusion is however drawn in a weight of evidence approach, taking supporting evidence into account relating to the very high long-range environmental transport potential of this substance.
 It raises an equivalent concern according to Article 57 (f).